-While I try to get the eyelids as smooth as possible, I must also not pull things so tight that you can’t close your eyes completely, or the white below your pupil shows.
+While I try to get the eyelids as smooth as possible, I must also not pull things so tight that you can’t close your eyes completely, or the white below your pupil may show.
 If pulled too tight, your eyes can suffer from too much dryness and be very irritated.
 You will sometimes see celebrities with poor results after eyelid surgery, which makes them look a bit “pop-eyed”.
-My goal is to get you back into your normal activities as quickly as possible, and to have no one say “Oh, my goodness, you had your eyelids done!”
-I want you to return to your friends looking alert and rested, so that they say “You look great!
+My goal is to get you back into your normal activities as quickly as possible, and to have no one say, “Oh, my goodness, you had your eyelids done!”
+I want you to return to your friends looking alert and rested, so that they say, “You look great!
 You must have had a wonderful vacation!”

 Who is an ideal candidate for blepharoplasty?

 Ideal candidates for blepharoplasty are individuals with loose, excess skin that obscures the natural contours of the eyelids.
 On the upper eyelids, this skin may hang so low that it interferes with sight.
 On the lower eyelids, the skin can create unsightly wrinkles.
 Ideal candidates may also have large fat deposits on the lower eyelids that create puffy bags under the eyes.
 Candidates should be in good overall health and have realistic expectations of surgery.
 Candidacy is determined on a one-on-one basis and during a personal consultation.

 How do I select a surgeon for blepharoplasty?

 First and foremost, you must select a surgeon who is certified by the American Board of Plastic Surgery, the only board recognized by the American Board of Medical Specialties to govern plastic surgeons whose training includes cosmetic surgery.
 Being board certified also means the surgeon operates in an accredited medical facility.
 You can find out whether a plastic surgeon is board-certified here.